recc-tech/tech/checklists/weekly/foh-video-setup.md

 ## General Reminders

-- Control the lights:
 - Lower MASTER LEVEL to 0 when a video is played and raise it back to 10 afterwards.
-    - If the speaker goes over time, flash the red light a few times and then leave it on.